sj-ucsd/ece143_stock_sentiment_analysis/README.md

 ## Usage

-Install the modules described by requirements.txt before running the notebook
+Install the modules described by requirements.txt before running the Visualization notebook

+## Modules

+### prep_data
+Module provides APIs extracts financial information for stocks and prepare the data.
+APIs are:

+1. get_stock_price - Get historical stock price for a given stock over specified period
+2. get_earnings_data - load earnings data for specified stock from stored CSV file.
+3. prepare_output_data - create moving average for weekly, monthly and long term and shift by the same amount to match predicted output
+4. prepare_output_labels - create three labels (up, down, neutral) on output data

+### ml_models

+Module used for MLP model.
+APIs:
+1. apply_MLP - apply MLP model (train and test) and return prediction
+2. apply_MLP_on_all_data - Apply MLP model on all stocks in the list